-Of course some of that goes toward principal, and eventually the deal will be sold and that will get distributed back to the investors.
-For now though, let’s just focus on cash flow and not the entire return.
+Of course some of that goes toward principal, and eventually, the deal will be sold and that will get distributed back to the investors.
+For now, though, let’s just focus on cash flow and not the entire return.

 I’m going to keep the numbers super simple so I can do it all in my head.
 Let’s take the 1% asset management fee out of the gross rents.
-We don’t have a number on gross rent (only NOI).
+We don’t have a number for gross rent (only NOI).
 Let’s say it’s $8,000.
 If you were the asset manager, great you get to pocket that.
 If not, someone else does.

 The rental income is now $75,000.

-Of that cash flow, the new syndicator will earn 10% of the deal up front.
-If the principal also put in about $100,000 into the deal, they would have a total equity of 21.4% or about $16,050.
-That’s about an 16% cash on cash return for the principal (excluding the asset management fee).
+And let’s say he also put in about $100,000 into the deal, they would have a total equity of 21.4% and would get about $16,050 in cash flow.
+That’s about a 16% cash on cash return for the principal (excluding the asset management fee).
 Don’t forget, they earn the same returns as other LPs on the cash they invest, and then get their split just for doing the deal.